Archon: An Architecture Search Framework for Inference-Time Techniques: Inference-Time Techniques for

 \subsection{LLM Components of \archon}

-In this section, we discuss the \textit{LLM components} of \archon{}, which are LLMs that perform a specific inference-time technique.
-The components are summarized in \autoref{tab:archon_layers_outputs_figure}.
+In this section, we discuss the \textit{LLM components} of \archon{}, which are LLMs that perform a specific inference-time technique. {We test an array of different components inspired by recent work, incorporating approaches for generating, ranking, and fusing candidates \citep{wang2024mixtureofagentsenhanceslargelanguage, llm-blender-2023} as well as approaches for improving candidate response quality through critiquing, verifying, and unit testing \citep{bai2022constitutionalaiharmlessnessai, zheng2023judging}.} The components and their prompts are summarized in \autoref{tab:archon_layers_outputs_figure} and Appendix \ref{sec:lm_construction_and_prompts}. {We also perform an extensive ablation study of the given \archon{} components across instruction-following, reasoning, and coding benchmarks to better understand their individual utilities and their optimal combinations for different tasks (Appendix \ref{sec:tradeoffs}).}

-\textbf{Generator}: The \textit{Generator} module of \archon{} is a LLM that creates candidate responses As input, the generator takes in the instruction prompt and outputs candidate responses.
-Generators can be called in parallel to perform \textit{generation ensembling} \cite{wang2024mixtureofagentsenhanceslargelanguage,llm-blender-2023}, or sampled multiple times \cite{chen2024llmcallsneedscaling,brown2024largelanguagemonkeysscaling}.
-When calling the Generators in parallel, you can sample one or more LLMs one or more times.
-The exact number of models, samples, and temperature for generation can be varied based on model configuration.
-We provide the exact prompt used in the \archon{} generator in \autoref{tab:generator_prompt}.
+\textbf{Generator} is an LLM that takes in the instruction prompt and outputs candidate responses.
+Generators can be called in parallel to perform \textit{generation ensembling} (i.e. calling multiple LLMs in parallel) \citep{wang2024mixtureofagentsenhanceslargelanguage}, or sampled multiple times \citep{brown2024largelanguagemonkeysscaling}.
+The number of models, samples, and generation temperature can be adjusted.

-\textbf{Fuser}: The \textit{Fuser} module of \archon{} is a LLM that combines multiple candidate responses to create one or more higher-quality responses.
-As input, the fuser takes in the instruction prompt and the set of proposed responses.
-As output, the fuser generates a fused response that combines the proposed responses into a higher-quality generation for addressing the instruction prompt.
-We provide the exact prompt used in the \archon{} fuser in \autoref{tab:fuser_prompt}.

-\textbf{Ranker}: The \textit{Ranker} module of \archon{} is a language model that ranks the current list of candidate generations based on their quality and the instruction prompt.
-As input, the ranker takes in the instruction prompt and the set of proposed responses.
-As output, the ranker produces a ranked list of the proposed responses.
-We provide the exact prompt used in the \archon{} ranker in \autoref{tab:decoder_ranker_prompt}.
+{We find additional model sampling to significantly boost performance (\autoref{fig:sampling_graphs}), particularly for coding tasks (\autoref{tab:archon_main_table_results}).
+We see a similar pattern for model ensembling, where sampling from additional models leads to continual performance increases (assuming the models are ordered from best to worst for the given task) (\autoref{fig:ensembling_graphs}).}

+\textbf{Fuser} is an LLM that, given an instruction prompt and a set of proposed responses as input, combines these responses to generate one or more higher-quality fused responses.

+{For every benchmark explored, we found that the Fuser module substantially improved performance (8.9\% on average) (\autoref{fig:sampling_graphs}; \autoref{fig:ensembling_graphs}; \autoref{fig:compound_LM_ablations}).
+Additionally, we observed similar benefits in the \archon{} framework when adding multiple layers of Fusers (\autoref{fig:compound_LM_ablations}).
+The number of Fuser layers needed to improve performance varied by task (\autoref{fig:fusion_layer_analysis}), with some tasks receiving limited benefits from added layers (1-2 point increase in accuracy for MixEval) while others experienced significant benefits with 3-4 fusion layers and more (10 to 15 point increase in win rate for MT Bench and Alpaca Eval 2.0). }